 Cyclists have a tendency to focus on strengthening the quads and calves - the areas that present themselves in rippling superiority when we look at pro cyclists.
 But we forget that the legs work from the core - the lower back, abs, glutes and hip flexors are all involved.

-A cyclist’s core needs to be strong, or smaller and less efficient muscles will be forced to work too hard, often resulting in pain.
+A cyclist's core needs to be strong, or smaller and less efficient muscles will be forced to work too hard, often resulting in knee pain when cycling.

 George explains: “Weakness in the glute is a common cause of knee pain – it makes the hamstring and quads work too much.
 If you’re getting knee collapse [your knees tracking inwards towards the top tube], it’s a sign that the glute isn’t stabalising the whole leg enough.
 The knee will track inwards and therefore become sore.”